1046102779/prometheus/introduction/get_started.md

     monitor: 'codelab-monitor'

 # A scrape configuration containing exactly one endpoint to scrape:
-# Here it's Prometheus itself.
+# Here its Prometheus itself.
 scrape_configs:
   # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
   - job_name: 'prometheus'